c2platform/ansible-collection-forgerock/roles/ds/README.md

 alias dsconfig="/opt/ds/ds/bin/dsconfig --hostname localhost --port 10636 --bindDN \"cn=Directory Manager\" --bindPasswordFile /root/.dspassword --trustAll --no-prompt"
 ```

+The tasks for `ds_config` are in [tasks/config_component.yml](./tasks/config_component.yml).
+Note that in this tasks file the module [c2platform.forgerock.ds_config_component](../plugins/modules/ds_config_component.py) is used three times.

+1. Dict `ds_config` is prepared for querying the current status of DS.
+Get commands are added for example `get-connection-handler-prop`.
+2. Current vs desired status analysis is performed and this info is added to `ds_config`.
+Dict `ds_config` resources that require change / update get for example attribute / key `change: true`.
+3. Output of change commands is added to `ds_config`.

+The `ds_config` dict is written to a file `ds_config.yml` continuously.
+This file can help with troubleshooting issues and with gaining a better understanding of the way this Ansible role configures DS using `dsconfig` command.

 #### LDAPS certificate alias

 Default LDAPS certificate alias is `server-cert`.
 To change it to for example `config-server-cert` using property `ssl-cert-nickname`.
 This is a simple example of adding an property with value.
 See for more information [ssl-cert-nickname](https://backstage.forgerock.com/docs/opendj/2.6/configref/ldap-connection-handler.html#ssl-cert-nickname).